Soumalya-De/LEMP-Sentinel/SECURITY.md

 Upon confirmation of a vulnerability:

+1. **Assessment:** We confirm the vulnerability and determine severity
-1. **Patch Development:** We develop and test a fix in a private branch
+2. **Fix Development:** We develop and test a fix (coordinating timeline with reporter)
-2. **CVE Assignment:** Request a CVE identifier if applicable (via GitHub Security Advisories)
 3. **Security Advisory:** Publish a GitHub Security Advisory with:
    - Vulnerability description
    - Affected versions
    - Patched versions
-   - Workarounds or mitigations
+   - Workarounds or mitigations (if available)
-   - Credit to the reporter (if desired)
+   - Credit to the reporter (unless anonymity is requested)
-4. **Public Disclosure:** Announce the fix in release notes and community channels
+4. **Public Disclosure:** Release the fix and announce in release notes

+**Timeline Coordination:** We will work with you to agree on a reasonable disclosure timeline that allows users to patch before public details are released.

-**Reporter Credit:** We acknowledge responsible disclosures in release notes and security advisories unless anonymity is requested.
+**Reporter Credit:** We acknowledge responsible disclosures in release notes and security advisories unless you request anonymity.

 ---